 In the early nineteen-eighties, I became interested in biography, and decided my next book would be about a writer, a woman, so I could learn from her (as Grace said about Virginia Woolf, I wanted to learn how she did it).
 In 1984, I started graduate school; Grace showed up at a conference nearby in my first semester.
 When I heard her talk – about politics, writing, and the politics of writing – I knew she was the one for me.
-So I wrote literary biography for my dissertation and, after graduation, turned the dissertation into this book.
+So I studied literary biography for my dissertation and, a few years after graduation, for an audience far beyond my doctoral committee, I made this book.
 From those years ‘til her death in August of 2007, we were friends; we had a good time together.

-Grace Paley was one of the great masters of the short story form; her work serves as one kind of standard for anyone and everyone writing stories, in any language, in any country.
+Grace Paley was one of the great masters of the short story form; her work serves as a standard for anyone writing stories, in any language, in any country.
 She also wrote poems and essays that tell us, in her startlingly clear voice, things we need to know.
 Her work in the streets has been neither less nor more important than her work on the page; these two forms, these ways of being and doing, together comprise her lifework.

 Grace was one of the “famous” contemporary women who understand that their success is fostered by women’s liberation movement, by feminist consciousness.
 She knew – and said – that only a few critics and opinion-makers paid serious attention to her until waves of women lifted and carried her, buying her books by the thousands.

 By the time of her death, Grace had become a national treasure in the USA, both loved and honored.
 Because of her joyous, funny, smart and intensely interested years of living, people in countries all over the world gratefully celebrate her.